paypal/permissions-sdk-dotnet/README.md

 ---------------
 *	Integrate the PayPal Permissions SDK with an ASP.NET Web Application

-*	Use NuGet to install the 'PayPal_Permissions_SDK' package
+*	Use NuGet to install the 'PayPalPermissionsSDK' package

 *	The NuGet package installs the dependencies to the solution and automatically updates the project